Raksha-murali/hello-world/README.md

-#This is a read me sample file for the git tuorial
+#This is a read me sample file for the git tutorial.